Fayyaz Ismail: Minister of Economic Development (2018–2023)

-Following Minister Ali Waheed's dismissal from his position as minister of tourism in president Solih's cabinet following allegations of sexual harassment and assault, Fayyaz was appointed the interim Minister for Tourism on July 10th, 2020.
-He was succeeded by Dr. Abdulla Mausoom on the 6th of August, 2020.
+Ali Waheed was dismissed as the Minister of Tourism in President Solih's cabinet following allegations of sexual harassment and assault from employees in the tourism ministry.
+Ismail was appointed as the interim Minister of Tourism on 10 July 2020.
+Ismail was succeeded by Abdulla Mausoom.

 Interim term as Minister of Communications (2021):

-From the first of March, 2021, Fayyaz served as the interim head at the Ministry of Communications, Science and Technology, after the 19th parliament passed a motion of no-confidence against minister Mohamed Maleeh Jamal.
-The ministry was ultimately dissolved in May, 2021, with a majority of the responsibilities falling within the Ministry of Climate Change, Environment and Energy.
+Ismail served as the interim Minister of Communications, Science and Technology in March 2021 after the People's Majlis (parliament) passed a no confidence vote against incumbent Minister Mohamed Maleeh Jamal.
+The Ministry was later dissolved in May with functions being transferred to the Ministry of Climate Change, Environment and Energy.

-Chairperson of MDP
+Chairperson of the Maldivian Democratic Party

 On 23 May 2022, Ismail was elected as the Chairperson of the Maldivian Democratic Party.
 He was elected following a landslide victory.

+In 2025, Ismail resigned as the chairperson of the party.
+In his resignation letter, Ismail noted that he resigned due to his interest to take part in the 2028 presidential election.